kraskura/AnalyzeResp_0/docs/QC_protocol.md

     - Visually inspect all MO2 plots (all files - background, MMR, SMR)

 2. Clean Data
-    - Identify all clean MO2 data with linear decline - keep
+    - Identify all clean MO~2~ data with linear decline - keep
     - Identify any plots with minor issues - correct
-    - Identify erroneous MO2 plots - remove
+    - Identify erroneous MO~2~ plots - remove

 3. Background
     - Assess if background is present
-    - If background is present, correct all MO2 slopes for background respiration (see Rosewarne et al 2016 for guidance)
+    - If background is present, correct all MO~2~ slopes for background respiration (see Rosewarne et al 2016 for guidance)
     - We generally assume a linear increase between the “before” and “after” background and apply that to the slopes.

 4. Plot the data and calculate MR values
-    - ALWAYS plot MO2 vs time and temperature vs time.
+    - ALWAYS plot MO~2~ vs time and temperature vs time.
 ESSENTIAL for every fish.
-    - Calculate SMR, RMR, MMR, EPOC, time to MMR50, MMR 75
+    - Calculate SMR, RMR, MMR, EPOC, time to 50% MMR (Time[MMR50]) or 75% MMR (Time[MMR75])
     - Many ways to do this – talk to collogues and peers (i.e. which sliding measurement window; which SMR value; which EPOC threshold)

 5. Assess metabolic scaling